 Purple Prairie Clover

-Purple Prairie Clover has it all: gorgeous purple flowers with Golden flecks, elegant foliage on multiple upright stems, great garden form, and it is easily grown in any sunny location with average to dry soils.
+The thimble shaped flowers of Purple Prairie Clover sit atop a spray of stems with delicate foliage.
+This prairie plant has great garden form and is easily grown in any sunny location with average to dry soils.
 The deep taproot supports a long-lived plant …

 |Soil Type||Clay, Loam, Sand|

 |Soil Moisture||Dry, Medium|